-There are vaccines to help prevent you and your family from getting very sick from common viruses.
+There are vaccines to help prevent you and your family from getting very sick from common illnesses.
 Get vaccinated and get protected this fall and winter!

 Resipiratory infections are infections in parts of the body involved in breathing, such as the sinuses, throat, airways or lungs.

-How do respiratory infections like the flu, RSV and COVID-19 spread?
+How do respiratory infections like flu, RSV and COVID-19 spread?

-Masking works to help protect you from flu, RSV, and COVID-19!
+Masking and handwashing together help protect you from flu, RSV, and COVID-19!

 The best way to prevent infection, or to protect yourself from severe illness if you do get sick, is to get vaccinated!